thecodingmachine/kickoff-docker-php/README.md

 There are three important files:

 * `.env.template` which contains environment variables with default values.
 These values should not be used directly, that's why you have to run `cp .env.template .env`.
-* `docker-compose.yml.template` which contains the run configuration of the Apache and MySQL containers plus the environment variables defined in `.env.template`.
+* `docker-compose.yml.template` which contains the run configuration of the Apache and MySQL containers plus some of the environment variables defined in `.env.template`.
-* `docker-compose-nginx.yml.template` which contains the run configuration of the NGINX container plus the environment variables defined in `.env.template`.
+* `docker-compose-nginx.yml.template` which contains the run configuration of the NGINX container plus some of the environment variables defined in `.env.template`.

 The command `make kickoff` will create the `docker-compose.yml` and `docker-compose-nginx.yml` files using the environment variables' values defined in the `.env` file.